 Sessions are booked at a set time and day each week and last 50 minutes.

-Mon-Fri daytime and evening, and Sunday in Stanstead Abbotts Ware, Herts.
-Sessions are also available at Kings Cross, London (Thursdays).
-Contact me for further details.
+Mon-Fri daytime and evening, and Sunday in Stanstead Abbotts Ware, Herts or online.

 I share a counselling practice in Stanstead Abbotts which is within easy reach of Ware, Hertford, Broxbourne, Great Amwell, Hoddesdon, Cheshunt, Harlow, Roydon.